florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/assumptions.rst

 ==============================================
 Proton-exchange membrane fuel cell assumptions
 ==============================================
-The following assumptions have been made in the calculation of PEMFC.
+The following assumptions have been made in the calculation of the PEMFC stack.

-* The hydrogen and oxygen (or air) in PEMFC are consider as ideal gas.
+* The hydrogen and oxygen (or air) in the PEMFC stack are consider as ideal gas.
-* The operating temperature of PEMFC remains equivalent to the ambient temperature.
+* The operating temperature of the PEMFC remains equivalent to the ambient temperature.
-* The hydrogen operating pressure remains constant as the user defined in source file.
+* The hydrogen operating pressure remains constant as defined by the user in the input file.
 * The oxygen partial pressure is set to 21% of the operating pressure.
 * The operating pressure is equivalent to ambient pressure if no compressor is connected.
-* The pressure of both electrodes in simple polarization model are assumed the same.
+* The pressure of both electrodes in empirical polarization model are assumed to be equal.
-* The fuel utilization coefficient is set to 95% to consider trapped hydrogen in PEMFC.
+* The fuel utilization coefficient is set to 95% to consider trapped hydrogen in the PEMFC stack.